-Device output polarity is programmable to 1 (default) or 0; this allows output polarity to be reversed.
-Default polarity (POL bit set to 1) corresponds to an increasing output from 2.5 to 4.5 V typical (0.5 to 4.5 V on unidirectional versions) when positive current flows from pin 1 to pin 4 (or pin 8 to pin 5), as shown in Figure 30 and Figure 31.
-Note that changing device polarity from its initial programmed value can cause offset error $V{OUT(Q)TC}$ to exceed specification limits.
+The device output polarity (POL) bit is programmable to 1 (default) or 0; this allows output polarity to be reversed.
+The default polarity (POL = 1) corresponds to an increasing output from 2.5 to 4.5 V typical (0.5 to 4.5 V on unidirectional versions) when positive current flows from pin 1 to pin 4 (or from pin 8 to pin 5), as shown in Figure 30 and Figure 31.

+NOTE: Changing device polarity from the initial programmed value can cause offset error $V{OUT(Q)TC}$ to exceed specification limits.